jnessier/Flash/README.md

     // ...
 ];
 ```
-...and register the middleware, to load the session as storage for the messages.
+...and register the middleware, to use the session as storage for the messages.
 ```php
 use Neoflow\FlashMessages\Middleware\FlashMiddleware;